apify-projects/store-gpt-scraper/README.md

 The GPT Scraper is a powerful tool that leverages OpenAI's API to modify text obtained from a scraper.
 You can use the scraper to extract content from a website and then pass that content to the OpenAI API to make the magic.

-## Limits

-The models themselves have a limit on the number of tokens they can handle, but there is an option to overcome this limit.
-You can check the limits for each model on the [OpenAI API documentation](https://platform.openai.com/docs/models/overview).

-## Pricing

-TBD
+## How much does it cost?

+The GPT Scraper costs $0.009 per processed page.
+This price includes the cost of the OpenAI API as well.
+Apify provides you with $5 free usage credit for each month.
+You can scrape up to 555 pages for free.

 ## Usage